jessepav/lacygoill-wiki-backup/weechat/secured_data.md

    - <https://gist.github.com/pascalpoitras/8406501>

-The last gist contains the configuration of a user which uses a secured password and SASL to get identified on freenode.
+The last gist contains the configuration of a user which uses a secured password and SASL to get identified on libera.

 #### This doesn't help!